 A number of medicinal products are known to interact with the glucose metabolism.

-The following substances may reduce the patient's insulin requirements: Oral antidiabetic products, monoamine oxidase inhibitors (MAOIs), beta-blockers, angiotensin converting enzyme (ACE) inhibitors, salicylates, anabolic steroids and sulfonamides.
+The following substances may reduce the patient's insulin requirement: Oral anti-diabetic products, monoamine oxidase inhibitors (MAOI), non-selective beta-blocking agents, angiotensin converting enzyme (ACE) inhibitors, salicylates, anabolic steroids and sulphonamides.

-The following substances may increase the patient's insulin requirements: Oral contraceptives, thiazides, glucocorticoids, thyroid hormones, sympathomimetics, growth hormone and danazol.
+The following substances may increase the patient's insulin requirement: Oral contraceptives, thiazides, glucocorticoids, thyroid hormones, sympathomimetics, growth hormone and danazol.

 Beta-blocking agents may mask the symptoms of hypoglycaemia and delay recovery from hypoglycaemia.

-Octreotide/lanreotide may either increase or decrease the insulin requirements.
+Octreotide/lanreotide may either increase or decrease the insulin requirement.

 Alcohol may intensify or reduce the hypoglycaemic effect of insulin.